Offline and Outlook filters and templates

 New users automatically are given the filters from the filter templates that are marked as default in the SavedQuery.IsDefault attribute.
 Administrators need to know that they can change this value to affect this.
 Each entity can have only one filter template that is marked as default.
 There can be no default filters, only filter templates.
 If you create a custom entity, and set the IsAvailableOffline property, a default filter template is created automatically.

 There is a new type of filter that administrators can define, called system filters.
 These filters are defined as SavedQuery records with the query type of OutlookFilters or OfflineFilters.
-System filters automatically apply to all users, without creating user query records, and cannot be modified by the users.
+System filters automatically apply to all users, and cannot be modified by the users.

 There is a limit on the number of filters you can add.
 This setting is controlled by the Microsoft Dynamics CRM deployment administrator to prevent users or administrators from creating too many filters, which affects server performance.
 The same limit setting is applied to all entities.